 What up mon!
-I caught this Largemouth (3 lb.
+I caught this 3 lb.
 4 oz.
 Largemouth in upstate New York.
 The time was noon, and the sun was high in the sky.
-This one hit in shallow water.
+This guy hit my bait in shallow water.
 As you can see, I was close to the shore.
-My cast was a far one and a good one at that.
+My cast was a far one, and a good one at that.
 I was able to place my bait by a number of large rocks.
 Kudos to the cast, the Bass hit the bait about 5 seconds after it had landed.
 I used a black plastic worm about 6 inches long.
 Overall, the fight was awesome, and an experience to remember.
 Giddy Up!

-I woke up in my tent as it was another vacation camping in the ADK.
-I cooked up some bacon, eggs, fresh pressed coffee camping style, before tackling a long day of fishing because the weather had finally turned for the better.
+I woke up in my tent, and I was hungry.
+Before tackling a long day of fishing, I cooked up some bacon, eggs, and fresh pressed coffee (camping style).
+I was feeling good because the weather had finally turned for the better.

-It was a slow morning from the lake we were camping on, so we traveled through a chute to an adjoining lake.
+It was a slow morning from the lake we were camping on, so we traveled through a creek to an adjoining lake.
 When we approached the mouth of the creek, you could see weed beds scattered throughout the lake, and we immediately began to work them in a counter clockwise direction.

 This Bass was caught in a small private pond.
 It had rained earlier that day, and the sky remained overcast.
 The water was still.
 It looked like glass, and felt “prime time.”

-The shoreline had some residential development.
-The rest was surrounded by trees, however, the branches and leaves draped into and above the water, providing great cover for a bass to be chillin’, waiting for my bait.
+The shoreline had some residential development; the rest was surrounded by trees.
+Furthermore, the branches and leaves draped into and above the water, providing great cover for a bass to be chillin’, waiting for my bait.

 Day broke; it was the last day of the fishing/camping trip.
-We made some food, backed up our gear and canoes, and headed back to our cars.
-It was a 30-45 minute paddle back and a wise choice to fish along the way.
-Especially, in the chute that we had to navigate through.
-Here, was a great opportunity to sight fish.
+We made some food, backed up our gear, canoes, and headed back to our cars (30-45 minute paddle).
+Given our route of travel, it was wise to fish along the way.
+Especially, in the chute, a great opportunity to spot bass in the shallows.